zeroc-ice/ice/matlab/README.md

  - MATLAB code for core Slice files, located in `matlab\lib\generated`
  - MATLAB code for test Slice files, located in `matlab\test\**\generated`

-The MATLAB extension depends on Ice for C++ components from the cpp subdirectory, and those are built if required.
-It is also possible to build the MATLAB extension using Ice C++ NuGet packages by setting the ICE_BIN_DIST msbuild property to cpp:
+The MATLAB extension depends on Ice for C++ components from the `cpp` subdirectory, and those are built if required.
+It is also possible to build the MATLAB extension using Ice C++ NuGet packages by setting the `ICE_BIN_DIST` msbuild property to `cpp`:

 ```
 msbuild msbuild\ice.proj /p:ICE_BIN_DIST=cpp